samuallin/ReadMe-Testing/README.md

 For more Vincent van Gogh, please refer to [wiki](https://en.wikipedia.org/wiki/Vincent_van_Gogh)

 ## Tensorflow
-The source code in this project is written in Tensorflow For more Tensorflow, please refer to [Tensorflow](https://www.tensorflow.org/)
+The source code in this project is written in Tensorflow.
+For more Tensorflow, please refer to [Tensorflow](https://www.tensorflow.org/)